 With more than six million Americans living with Alzheimer’s disease and 1 in 3 seniors dying due to the condition but with no cure in sight, finding ways to alleviate the suffering and manage its symptoms is more important than ever.

-On this entry, we, as your healthcare partner and provider of adult day services in Virginia will be discussing the most studied areas in the subject—diet and exercise; specifically, what do we know about diet, exercise, and Alzheimer’s and how do they help manage the condition, if they do?
+adult day services in Virginia will be discussing the most studied areas in the subject—diet and exercise; specifically, what do we know about diet, exercise, and Alzheimer’s and how do they help manage the condition, if they do?

 According to the National Institute on Aging, while healthy diets, specifically the Mediterranean diet and the related MIND (Mediterranean–DASH Intervention for Neurodegenerative Delay) diet, are associated with cognitive benefits, it is not clear about the actual mechanisms that are causing these.

-Similar to diet, physical activity through exercise has shown positive benefits to brain health, but just how much and what specific patterns lead to stronger links in preventing and/or delaying the decline caused by Alzheimer’s disease is not understood clearly.
+physical activity through exercise has shown positive benefits to brain health, but just how much and what specific patterns lead to stronger links in preventing and/or delaying the decline caused by Alzheimer’s disease is not understood clearly.

 That said, with this strong evidence, it is crucial to lean in and start incorporating healthy eating habits and increasing physical activity into our lifestyles to reap these benefits.